thosgood/this-weeks-finds/markdown/101-151/week102.md

                   /     \
                  +       +

-This gets us commutativity, as I explained in \"week100\".
-Technically speaking, we get a \"braided\" monoidal category.
+This gets us commutativity, as I explained in "week100".
+Technically speaking, we get a "braided" monoidal category.
 However, there are two different ways to switch things around; for example, in addition to the above way there is